Quickguides

 Terms implied to reflect the parties' presumed intentions

-Further clarification has since been given by the Supreme Court in Marks and Spencer plc v BNP Paribas Securities Services Trust Company (Jersey) Ltd and another.22 This decision clarified that a term will be implied if a reasonable reader of the contract, knowing all its provisions and the surrounding circumstances at the time the contract was made, would consider the term to be so obvious as to go without saying or to be necessary for business efficacy.
+This was approved and clarified by the Supreme Court in Marks and Spencer plc v BNP Paribas Securities Services Trust Company (Jersey) Ltd and another22 which confirmed that the business efficacy and obviousness tests should be approached from the perspective of a reasonable reader of the contract, knowing all its provisions and the surrounding circumstances at the time the contract was made.

 Conclusion

 The flowchart overleaf gives a broad overview of the general way in which the English courts tend to approach the task of construing disputed or ambiguous wording.
 Ultimately, however, the "rules" of construction are no more than guidance tools and the particular facts and circumstances of the case determine how they are applied.
-In practice it is open to judges to select from these tools at their discretion in order to make the contract work, give effect to the parties' (presumed) intentions and to try to achieve reasonable justice between them.
+In practice, although the starting point is always to look at the actual words used, judges have a number of tools at their disposal in cases of ambiguity in order to make the contract work, give effect to the parties' (presumed) intentions and to try to achieve reasonable justice between them.

 Getting to the meaning: